Washington University in St. Louis

 The School of Medicine is a robust research enterprise and received more than $548 million in research gifts and grants during the 2016 fiscal year.
 Its faculty, staff and students are committed to advancing the application of research discoveries to clinical care through multidisciplinary collaborations such as BioMed 21.
 Its clinical faculty additionally oversee a wide array of clinical trials, which offer people the opportunity to participate in studies evaluating the effectiveness of investigational treatments and disease prevention strategies.

 Students have the opportunity to learn from master clinicians and researchers while pursuing their studies in a wide array of academic departments and programs.
-The MD program, as well as the programs in occupational therapy, audiology and communication sciences, and physical therapy, are among the highest ranked in the country by U.S. News & World Report.
+The MD program, as well as the programs in occupational therapy, audiology and communication sciences, and physical therapy, are among the highest ranked and most highly-regarded in the nation.
 Faculty members are actively engaged in the local, regional and global community.
 Their efforts to improve human health range from studying and remedying disparities in health care, to educating local populations on disease risk, to affecting change in public health policy.
 Multidisciplinary efforts, such as those coordinated through the Institute for Public Health, are leading efforts to positively impact human health.

 The Program in Audiology and Communication Sciences (PACS) offers graduate education programs leading to the following degrees through the Washington University School of Medicine.